 How many articles are visible externally, and how fast?
 The primary enabler of success with self-service is volume and speed.
 The goal is to get as much as we know into the self-service channel as fast as we can.
 For requestors to be successful with self-service, articles have to be making it to a Validated state (depending on the business rules) with audience set to External.
 In the early phases of the KCS adoption, this is driven by reuse.
 Articles that are reused internally are moved externally quickly.
-In adoption Phase 4 - Maximizing, we want to be validating and moving externally as much as we can in the moment.
+In the Optimize and Innovate phase, we want to be validating and moving externally as much as we can in the moment.
 The model of reuse driving validation and external visibility should be a temporary state, because we know from member experience that reuse rates on the web are different from reuse rates in an assisted model.
 It turns out that requestors will use a good self-service model 10 times more often than they will call us.
 An issue that one requestor raised but has never been reused internally might be used externally a lot; other requestors would use the information, but would not bother to contact us for an answer.
 Our goal is to get most of what we know into the self-service model as quickly as we can.